mattdotts/Investigation-Docs/OfferUp.md

 \* Images that were first saved to the camera roll and then posted to the Letgo ad were recovered.
 Images taken from within the application were not located.

 The application appears to act strictly as an Internet portal to OfferUp servers without storing any data directly to the device.
 While the device is  connected to Internet through WiFi or cellular connection, the application shows all user data, including user profile, posted ads, images, and chat message logs.
 The app cannot display any of the information when disconnected from the Internet.

+\** Findings may be different for a device that is jailbroken and p rovides for full access to the operating system = physical acquisition.

 A search warrant served on OfferUp seeking user interaction data is advised.